Southern Transport Investment Program: Official plan

-During May 2007 the State Government released its long-awaited plan for Hobart's northern approaches.
+During May 2007 the state government released its long-awaited plan for Hobart's northern approaches.
 The plan outlines the construction of a $164 million 9.5km four-lane grade separated highway to bypass Brighton.
 As well as having a continuous 110 km/h speed limit the new road will also have a centre barrier to stop head-on crashes that have caused numerous deaths and serious injuries on the notorious two-lane stretch of the Midland Highway.
 The five-year plan also includes the construction of a $70 million Brighton Transport Hub to replace the road-rail freight transfer centre at the Hobart railyards.
 The Bridgewater bridge will get a $12 million repair to make it last until a new bridge can be built as part of the $200 million stage two of the plan, which should happen by 2017.
-The 12 km Mangalore-Bagdad bypass will be built as part of stage two from 2011.
+The 12 km Mangalore-Bagdad bypass was to be built as part of stage two from 2011.

 The big difference to the official plan compared to the government's draft plan released a month earlier is the Bridgewater Bridge.
 Possibly due to community outrage over the present bridge being closed to boat traffic, the official plan includes its eventual replacement.
 Stage one of the plan involves: